KhangChina/KhangChina/README.md

 - 🔭 &nbsp; I’m currently learning .Net Application Development
 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Decompile Applications, Exploit Web vulnerabilities, Crack Solutions.
-- 💼 &nbsp; Open source PHP developer, Creating in Windows Server Environment that install Applications.
+- 💼 &nbsp; Open source PHP developer, Creating in Windows Server Environment that install applications.
 - 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence.
 - ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.